Finite-size effects on the cluster expansions for quantum gases in restricted geometries: Introduction

 Study of ultracold quantum gases has been a topic of high experimental and theoretical interest \cite{Dalfovo,Bloch,Giorgini} after the observation of Bose-Einstein condensation of alkali atoms in 3-D magneto-optical harmonic traps in 1995 \cite{Anderson,Bradley,Davis}.
 Bose-Einstein condensation of a dilute Bose gas of $^{87}$Rb atoms has also been observed recently in a 3-D magneto-optical box trap with quasi-uniform potential in it \cite{Gaunt}.
-Thus studying 1-particle density matrix for ideal Bose and Fermi gases in 3-D box geometries and that of quantum cluster expansions of these systems would be relevant in the current context not only from science-education point of view but also from research point of view.
+Finite-size effect has also been observed on harmonically trapped Bose gas in the form of (i) shift of the condensation point \cite{Ensher}, (ii) collapse of the condensate (for attractive interactions) \cite{Roberts}, (iii) Casimir-Polder effect on the condensate near a substrate \cite{Harber}, (iv) remnant of zero-point energy effects \cite{Castilho}, \textit{etc}.
+Thus, studying 1-particle density matrix for ideal Bose and Fermi gases in 3-D box geometries and that of quantum cluster expansions of these systems would be relevant in the current context.
+Surprisingly, any discussions on the quantum cluster expansion are also not found even for the harmonically trapped Bose or Fermi gas which drew a lot of experimental and theoretical interests since 1995 \cite{Anderson,Jin,Dalfovo,Bloch,Giorgini,Fetter}.
+Hence, studying the quantum cluster expansions of the Bose and Fermi gases in harmonically trapped geometries would be relevant in the current context.

+Finite-size effects have already been theoretically studied on quantum gases \cite{Pathria2,Subrahmanyam,Bhattacharyya,Brankov,Biswas2007}, specially on (i) the respective shifts of the Bose-Einstein condensation point and the Fermi temperature of a harmonically trapped ultracold Bose gas \cite{Grossmann,Ketterle} and Fermi gas \cite{Biswas2012}, (ii) Casimir-Polder effect on a harmonically trapped Bose-Einstein condensate near a substrate \cite{Antezza}, (iii) Casimir effect on a Bose-Einstein condensate in slabs \cite{SB}, (iv) collapse of attractively interacting Bose-Einstein condensate \cite{Baym,Biswas2009}, \textit{etc}.
+However, our work on the finite-size effects on the cluster expansion for quantum gases in restricted geometries is absolutely novel.
+Our method of obtaining the quantum cluster expansion, with the realization of the quantum cluster integral as the partition function of a composite particle and having a phase, would be a rigorous approach for studying finite-size effects in statistical mechanics.